brndnmtthws/tweet-delete/README.md

 Run the script by passing it the API keys you generated above.
 It will run continuously, and tweet all tweets that are older than `--delete-older-than` days starting on Jan 1, 2019.
+If you want to also remove favourites, add the `--remove_favorites` flag.

 ```ShellSession
 $ tweet-delete \